Gkbinqi/CS106L/notes/lec02.md

 void -> string

 ### Function Overloading
-Define two functions with the same name but different types.
+> Define two functions with the same name but have different types.

 Core: same name but different function signature.

 ```